khaloui-Salaheddine/background-slider/README.md

 ## 🦉 Main information

-An image slider that changes images in the same way as background images built with Html, Css and Vanilla Js.
+An image slider that changes images in the same way as background images built with Html, Css and Js.

 The project goal:
 - set up it in HTML, style it with CSS and add the functionality with JavaScript